chuckpreslar/gofer/README.md

 More complex dependency mapping is also resolved as long as there are no cyclic dependencies.

-## Note

-This is simply a proposal of how I feel a Go task manage should work.
-If you feel you have a feature that should be added or that code is sloppy in an area, please, open a pull request for discussion.

 ## Documentation

 View godoc or visit [godoc.org](http://godoc.org/github.com/chuckpreslar/gofer).